 On Rosh Hashanah, the Jewish New Year, it’s traditional to eat a round challah to signify the cycle of the year and the crown of Adonai (G-d).

 To symbolize a sweet New Year, we dip the challah in honey as well as dip apples in honey.

 Here is my adaptation based on measuring cups.
-I put in 2 whole packages of yeast to make it rise nicely.
+I put in a whole package of yeast to make it rise nicely.
 I think Grandma only used half out of thrift.
-I proof the yeast with 3 tablespoons sugar and 2 Tb honey so that it will foam in the lukewarm water, I used eggs at room temperature (or warmed in a bowlful of warm water) so that the dough will stay warm and added 2 egg yolks to them.
+I proof (activate) the yeast with 1 tsp sugar so that it will foam in the lukewarm water.
+Use active dry yeast, not instant.
+I used eggs at room temperature (or warmed in a bowlful of warm water) so that the dough will stay warm and added 2 egg yolks to them.
 I used olive oil and found the bread stayed moist longer.
 I substituted 1/2 cup of warm milk for the water added to the dough.
-I also oiled the bowl instead of flouring it when I set it to rise, to cut down on the dryness of the dough.
-But I do use the pillow over the dishtowel for the first rising.
+I also oiled the bowl instead of flouring it when I set it to rise, for easy removal.
+But I do use the pillow over the dishtowel for the first rising!

-Oil a large bowl.
-Put in 4 1/2 cups of bread flour and 1 tsp salt.
+Put in 3 1/2 cups (1 pound) of bread flour and 1 tsp salt in a large bowl.
 Mix well and make a hole in the middle of the flour.

-After in rises up a little, put in 2 eggs beaten together with 2 egg yolks, 1/2 cup olive oil, and 2 Tb whiskey or vodka.
+After in rises up a little, put in 2 eggs beaten together with 2 egg yolks, 1/2 cup olive oil, 3 Tb sugar, 2 Tb honey and 2 Tb whiskey or vodka.

-Oil the board then put the dough on and knead it with both hands.
+Oil a large board then put the dough on and knead it with both hands for several minutes until it feels bouncy.
 It should be a round piece.

 After that, oil the bowl and put the dough in.